ShadAdman/EdgeRt/README.md

 - Enable/Disable
   quantization <a href="https://huggingface.co/docs/optimum/en/concept_guides/quantization">What's
   quantization?</a>
-- Image input models (Suport for text input models are on the way [FollowUp](https://github.com/shadmanadman/kflite/issues/8))
+- Image input models (Support for NLP models are on the way [FollowUp](https://github.com/shadmanadman/kflite/issues/8))
 - Select Delegation (GPU and NNAPI on Android, METAL and CoreML on iOS)
 - Whether to allow inference with float16 precision for FP32 models. `allowFp16PrecisionForFp32`